EpistolaryAcumen/google-homepage/README.md

-In this exercise, we will build the frontend part of the google homepage.
+In this exercise, we will build the frontend part of the google homepage using HTML5 and CSS.